Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Saturday's total is 15.8 points lower than the two team's combined 80.8 points per game average.

-- The two teams combine to average 80.8 points per game, 15.8 more than the over/under in this contest.
+- This contest's total is 22.9 points more than the 42.1 these two squads combine to allow per game this season.

-- The 42.1 combined points per game that these two squads have allowed this season are 22.9 fewer than the 65 over/under in this contest.

-- The Bearcats and their opponents score an average of 53.6 points per game, 11.4 fewer than Saturday's total.
+- Bearcats games have an average total of 53.6 points this season, 11.4 fewer than Saturday's over/under.

-- In 2021, games involving the Mustangs have averaged a total of 66.1 points, 1.1 more than the set total in this contest.
+- The 65-point total for this game is 1.1 points below the 66.1 points per game average total in Mustangs games this season.

 Cincinnati Stats and Trends

-- Cincinnati has played 10 games, with five wins against the spread.

-- The Bearcats have an ATS record of 3-5 in their eight games as a favorite of 12 points or more so far this season.
+- The Bearcats have an against the spread record of 3-5 in their eight games when favored by 12 points or more so far this season.

-- Cincinnati's games this year have hit the over on five of 10 set point totals (50%).
+- Cincinnati's games this year have hit the over five times in 10 opportunities (50%).

-- When Cincinnati puts up more than 25.9 points, it is 4-5 against the spread and 9-0 overall.
+- Cincinnati is 4-5 against the spread and 9-0 overall this season when the team records more than 25.9 points.

-- When Cincinnati amasses over 405.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- Cincinnati is 3-1 against the spread and 4-0 overall when the team amasses more than 405.7 yards.

-- This year, the Bearcats have turned the ball over 16 times, three more than the Mustangs' takeaways (13).
+- The Bearcats have turned the ball over 16 times this season, three more turnovers than the Mustangs have forced (13).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.